SPANISH LITERATURE III

 Learning outcomes of the course unit

-The course aims to provide the students with in-depth knowledge of the essentials of the history of Spanish literature of the twentieth century, making it possible to understand literary phenomena; it aims also to provide interpretative methodologies to apply, even on their own, to the study of the authors and to the analysis of the texts.
-Particularly, the students learn to:
+to provide the student with in-depth knowledge of the history of Spanish literature, making it possible to understand literary phenomena, deepen the study of the authors and analyze the texts studied during the course.
+Particularly, the student learns to:

--know the main authors, works, movements of Spanish literature of the twentieth century;
+-know the main authors, works, movements of Spanish literature in the studied period;

--understand and analyze poetry, drama and narrative (in the original language) which have stylistic and thematic complexity;
+-understand and analyze poetry, drama and narrative (in the original language);

--express, in Spanish, complex contents, formulate analyzes and opinions on the literary and critical texts, and on the issues studied, using an appropriate linguistic register and the specific vocabulary of literary studies (and corresponding to level C1);
+-express and discuss in Spanish contents and analysis, and make judgements on the issues studied, using an appropriate linguistic register and the specific vocabulary of literary studies;

 -apply the skills developed in the course to the literary texts autonomously studied.

 Good knowledge of oral and written Spanish.
 Basic knowledge of XXth century Spanish literature.
 Ability to analyze literary texts.

 The course is dedicated to early XXth century drama, in particular Lorca's and Valle-Inclan's dramatic works, that renewed Spanish theatre.
 Lorca's "La casa de Bernarda Alba" will be read and analyzed during the lectures.
 The program will be completed with the study of some critical essays and a Spanish literature textbook.

 Federico García Lorca, La casa de Bernarda Alba, ed. de M. F. Vilches Frutos, Madrid, Cátedra, 2016